tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 first urls scraping was done from google enabling it to provide detailed and accurate answers to a wide range of medical questions. -->
 <h4 align="center">Disease Model:</h4>
-The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB, a database containing electronic health records from ICU patients at the Beth Israel Hospital in Boston, MA.
-For more details on MIMIC, see here.
-All notes from the NOTEEVENTS table were included (~880M words).
-Covering a total of 135 categories of common and as well as rare yet important health conditions
+The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database from hundreds of records at the New York Presbyterian Hospital.
+Covering 135 categories of common and as well as rare yet important health conditions.
+From a list 400 symptoms.

 <div align="center">HealifyLLM QA Language Model </div>
 The Bio_ClinicalBERT model was trained on a kaggle dataset from MIMIC III, a database containing electronic health records from ICU patients at the Beth Israel Hospital in Boston, MA.
 For more details on MIMIC, see here.
 All notes from the NOTEEVENTS table were included (~880M words).<br>